-Christmas is the biggest retail opportunity of the year, accounting for around 20% of eCommerce businesses’ annual revenue.
-With UK shoppers spending £79 billion in the lead up to Christmas 2017, and £3,134 million on the Black Friday weekend alone, any eCommerce business worth its salt will be focusing on capitalising from consumers’ readiness to buy.
+Christmas is the biggest retail opportunity of the year, with UK shoppers spending £79 billion in the lead up to Christmas 2017, and £3,134 million on the Black Friday weekend alone, any eCommerce business worth its salt will be focusing on capitalising from consumers’ readiness to buy.

 Of all your marketing strategies, email is right up there, with email driving around 20% of all festive spending.

 Getting your email strategy right is crucial to whether your business benefits from the opportunities the festive season offers up, both in terms of immediate revenue, but also in generating long-term consumer relationships.